Language-Research-Technology/language-data-commons-vocabs/ontology.md

 ## Defined Term: Handwritten (https://w3id.org/ldac/terms#Handwritten)

-The resource was written using a writing implement such as a pen, pencil, brush or computer stylus.
-(From Nyingarn - TODO check this).
+The resource was written using a writing implement such as a pen, pencil, brush or computer stylus (except where the digital handwriting is converted to standard text).

+### Is an expected value for the following property:

+[<a href='#writtenLanguageFormat'> writtenLanguageFormat </a>] |

 </div><br>
 <a href="#top">Top of page</a>